Helpful Links and Resources

 What Other Professional Support Will I Need?

 We recommend patients receive manual therapy (chiropractic or osteopathic care) within 24 hours before and 48 hours after treatment, regardless of age.
-This therapy increases the suppleness and flexibility of the mouth, jaw, head, and neck, helping establish new movement patterns and neural pathways.
+This therapy may support the suppleness and flexibility of the mouth, jaw, head, and neck.

-For Patients Ages 2+ to Adult: We recommend three weekly oral myofunctional therapy sessions leading up to the release and three weekly sessions afterward for optimal results.
+For Patients Ages 2+ to Adult: We recommend three weekly oral myofunctional therapy sessions leading up to the release and three weekly sessions afterward to support positive outcomes.

 Is Treatment Covered by Insurance?